autowarefoundation/autoware-documentation/docs/design/autoware-architecture/localization/index.md

 ### Abstract

-We define two architectures: "Required" and "Recommended."
-Only input and output are defined in the "Required" architecture to accept various localization algorithms.
-Also, to improve the reusability of each module, we describe more detailed parts in the "Recommended" architecture.
+Two architectures are defined, "Required" and "Recommended".
+However, the "Required" architecture only contains the inputs and outputs necessary to accept various localization algorithms.
+To improve the reusability of each module, the required components are defined in the "Recommended" architecture section along with a more detailed explanation.

 ### Required Architecture